evgeniyBog/Your.MD/README.md

 # Your.MD Dictionary Search

 ##Comments
-Search for words in the query is done using [Elasticsearch Percolator](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html)
+Search for words in the query is done using [Elasticsearch Percolator](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html).
+This is a great tool to percolate message through queries, and return those that have matched.
+This allows costumise queries, add filters and the most important - scale this solution.

 ##Pre-requirements: